News and Publications

 Founded in 1970, WPS is a private, independent Pre-Kindergarten through Grade 12 School, located in Berlin, Maryland.
 Approximately 500 students attend from Maryland, Delaware and Virginia.
 For more information about WPS, please visit www.worcesterprep.org or call 410.641.3575.

-For more information on CAL visit their website at www.catchalift.org
+For more information on RecycleBalls, visit their website at www.recycleballs.org.

 Founded in 1970, WPS is a private, independent Pre-Kindergarten through Grade 12 School, located in Berlin, Maryland.
 Approximately 500 students attend from Maryland, Delaware and Virginia.
 For more information about WPS, please visit www.worcesterprep.org or call 410.641.3575.

-Berlin, MD – The annual Junior Ring Ceremony took place at Worcester Preparatory School (WPS) on February 8, 2023.
-It is tradition that seniors present the juniors with their rings along with a few insightful comments as to why the recipient is special to them.
+Berlin, MD – The annual Junior Ring Ceremony took place at Worcester Preparatory School (WPS) on Thursday, February 6, 2025.
+It is tradition that seniors present the juniors with their class rings along with a few insightful comments as to why the recipient is special to them.
 The Ring Ceremony is always an inspiring event showing the bond and friendship between peers.

 Founded in 1970, WPS is a private, independent Pre-Kindergarten through Grade 12 School, located in Berlin, Maryland.
 Approximately 500 students attend from Maryland, Delaware and Virginia.
 For more information about WPS, please visit www.worcesterprep.org or call 410.641.3575.